Ante-Post Betting Explained

 Ante-Post Value

-Ante-post value essentially refers to the perceived worth or advantage of placing a bet on a particular outcome of an event well into the future.
-As mentioned, due to the uncertain state of things in the early days, the odds offered on this market are usually more impressive and better than the ones available close to the event.
-So, by engaging in ante-post bets, you get better value on your odds.
+Ante-post value refers to the perceived worth or advantage of placing a bet on a particular outcome of an event well into the future.
+Due to early uncertainty, the odds offered on these markets are usually more impressive and better than the ones available close to the tournament.

 Where to Find Odds for Ante-Post Bets